New Zealand: Education

-Healthcare
+Health

 As of 2023, New Zealand allocated about 9.6 percent of its GDP to healthcare, slightly above the OECD average of 8.8 percent.
 The public healthcare system operates under a publicly funded health insurance model that supports inpatient and outpatient services at public hospitals, along with preventive and primary care through private providers.
 Health New Zealand – Te Whatu Ora is the primary publicly funded healthcare system of New Zealand.
 The New Zealand Government established it to replace the country's 20 district health boards (DHBs) on 1 July 2022.
 Health New Zealand is charged with working alongside the Public Health Agency to manage the provision of healthcare services in New Zealand.
 As of 2022, the agency is New Zealand's largest employer, consolidating the DHBs' combined work force of 80,000, with an estimated annual operating budget of NZ$20 billion and an asset base of about NZ$24 billion.
 Ischaemic heart disease is the leading cause of death, followed by Alzheimer disease and other dementias, and stroke.
 The life expectancy has improved from 78.6 years in 2000 to 82.2 years in 2021.